GieskerB/AspectCppLibrary/docs/generated_docs/thread_controller_hh.rst

 **Detailed Description:**

-    This interface defines the basic operations for thread control.
-Aspects can use this interface to manage ensure thread safety and synchronization.
+    This interface provides methods for thread safety, including acquiring and releasing locks, and getting the unique identifier for the current thread.
+    To statically configure the thread controller at runtime, use an aspect that implements this interface.
+    Example being the `acp::std_thread_controller`.

 *In file* ``src/util/thread_controller.hh``